nickfthedev/svelte-pb-starter-showcase/README.md

 # Props to Huntabyte - See below
-I transformed the package into todays current Pocketbase and Sveltekit and added a Theme switcher to the layout.
+I transformed the package into todays current Pocketbase and Sveltekit versions, added a Theme switcher to the layout and made some minor tweaks!
 Hope you enjoy it!

 # Showcase - SvelteKit & PocketBase Application